 1. How does dehydration affect attention?

-Dehydration, even at mild levels, can negatively affect sustained attention.
-Recent studies have shown that people with elevated serum osmolality (an indicator of dehydration) perform worse on tasks that require maintaining attention for prolonged periods.
+Dehydration, even in mild degrees, can negatively affect sustained attention.
+Recent studies have shown that people with elevated serum osmolality levels (an indicator of dehydration) perform worse on tasks that require maintaining attention for prolonged periods.

 2. Which type of attention is most sensitive to hydration status?

 Sustained attention is the most affected by dehydration.
-This function allows you to keep your focus continuously on a task over a long period of time, as in therapy sessions, reading clinical reports, or prolonged driving.
-Other functions such as working memory or selective attention appear to be less sensitive to mild changes in hydration.
+This function allows maintaining continuous focus on a task for a long interval of time, as occurs in therapy sessions, reading clinical reports or prolonged driving.
+Other functions such as working memory or selective attention seem to be less sensitive to mild changes in hydration.

 3. How much water should I drink to maintain good attention?

-There isn’t a single amount for everyone, but in general an intake of between 1.5 and 2 liters of water per day is recommended.
-Maintaining adequate hydration helps preserve cognitive performance, especially in tasks that require high levels of attention.
-It’s important to drink fluids throughout the day, even if you don’t feel thirsty.
+There is no one-size-fits-all amount, but generally a consumption of between 1.5 and 2 liters of water per day is recommended.
+Maintaining adequate hydration helps preserve cognitive performance, especially in tasks that require high attention.
+It is important to drink fluids throughout the day, even without feeling thirsty.

 Yes.
-Older adults are particularly vulnerable, as their sense of thirst diminishes with age.
-This can lead to chronic dehydration that negatively impacts attention, increasing the risk of errors, falls, and a reduced ability to follow treatments or participate in cognitive rehabilitation programs.
+Older adults are especially vulnerable, as their sensation of thirst decreases with age.
+This can lead to chronic dehydration that negatively impacts attention, increasing the risk of errors, falls and reduced ability to follow treatments or participate in cognitive rehabilitation programs.

 5. Does drinking water improve attention immediately?

-In some cases, yes.
-In people who are slightly dehydrated, drinking water can quickly improve attention, especially on repetitive or lengthy tasks.
-However, the most effective approach is to prevent dehydration by maintaining a regular water intake throughout the day.
+In certain cases, yes.
+In slightly dehydrated individuals, drinking water can quickly improve attention, especially in repetitive or long tasks.
+However, the most effective approach is to prevent dehydration by maintaining regular water intake throughout the day.

 6. How can I tell if my attention is affected by dehydration?

-Some indirect signs include difficulty concentrating, increased errors, mental fatigue, and a feeling of confusion.
-If these symptoms appear along with dry mouth, headache, or infrequent urination, your attention may be compromised by insufficient hydration.
+Some indirect signs include difficulty concentrating, increased errors, mental fatigue and a feeling of confusion.
+If these symptoms appear along with dry mouth, headache or low urine frequency, it is possible that your attention is being compromised by insufficient hydration.

-7. What recommendations are there to improve attention through hydration?
+7. What recommendations exist to improve attention through hydration?

 - Drink water regularly, not only when you feel thirsty.